semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

 :::

 ### Prerequisites
+- A repository hosted by GitLab.
+Semgrep supports the use of both GitLab.com and GitLab self-managed plans.
-You have completed a [Semgrep core deployment](/deployment/core-deployment).
+- You have completed a [Semgrep core deployment](/deployment/core-deployment).

 ### Enable triage through GitLab MR comments: